 There are two categories of garlic: hardneck and softneck.
 Hardneck is the type that forms a flower stalk or scape as it matures.
 It grows best in colder climates but you might have some success growing it in Central Texas, especially if you refrigerate it a few weeks before planting.
 Hardneck varieties include Purple Stripe, Music, Ajo Rojo and Metichi.

 I’ve had much better luck with softneck garlic because it’s better suited to our mild winters.
 Varieties to look for include California Early, Lorz, Inchelium Red, Creole Red, Cuban Purple, and Texas Rose.
-My favorite variety is Chinese Pink, but I’ve not been able to find it these past two years.
+My favorite variety is Chinese Pink, but I’ve only found it on the Burpee website this year.

 There are hundreds of garlic varieties and every year I experiment with at least one new variety.
 When you find one that works for you, make sure to write down the name for next year.

 If garlic isn’t your thing, here are some other items in your October vegetable garden checklist: